hugemenace/nd-docs/generators/screw-head.md

 # Screw Head

-The screw head generator allows you to quickly and easily generate screw heads of varying different styles.
+The screw head generator will cycle through common screw heads styles, which can be easily applied to bolts, screws, etc.

 ![Screw Head Generator](../_media/screw-head-out.jpg ':size=800')